mdsufz/OrtSuite/README.md

 Resources for Ortsuite will vary depending on the amount of data being processed.
 Nevertheless, we recommend a minimum of 4 cores and 8GB of RAM for small datasets (<50 identifiers).
 OrtSuite officially supports only Linux OS.

+Installation
+============

 # OrtScraper

 OrtScraper is a python tool used to request information in bulk from KEGG (Kyoto Encyclopedia of Genes and Genomes) database.

-1) download_kos: download all protein sequences from KEGG associated with list of identifiers provided by the user.

-Installation
-============

-Python 3 is required.
+**Dependencies:**  Python 3

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install virtualenv.